kasir-barati/graphql-js-ts/docs/data-types.md

 - Still need to do more validation, things like a string is a strong password, or email validation?
 Then you need to write your own custom validator.

 Code: https://github.com/kasir-barati/graphql/blob/122a487b29ec9c4b8610fe87498dfc6bae7463e1/apps/scalar-types/src/main.ts#L16

+# Define custom types

+- Define a new object type.